voltura/WeekNumber/README.md

 ## Features

+Always see the current week number in Windows taskbar and lookup the week number for any other date via right-click on the application icon.

-Options to start with Windows, automatically update the application, customize colors, set icon resolution and calendar rules via right click on the application icon.
+Options to start with Windows, automatically update the application, customize colors, set icon resolution and calendar rules.

 The application is tiny and its memory consumption low.
 For details see _Help section_ below.

 ## Screenshots